Abhijeet4002/SQLproject/README.md

 - Use the search functionality to find specific students by ID
 - Explore the reports and statistics section to analyze student performance and attendance

+## Contribution

+This project was developed collaboratively by the following team members:
+Abhijeet Raj
+Abhinav Kumar
+Krishna Kumar

 ## License

 This project is licensed under the [MIT License](LICENSE).